Lore of Preservation

 359. Call this enchantment that which you will; soul, spirit, chi, divinity.

-360. If Schrodinger’s cat were to teach us anything, it would be that experience is reality.
+360. If Schrodinger’s cat were to teach us anything, it would be that individual perception of reality does not constitute the whole of reality.

 361. If you can look within yourself and feel that warmth emanating, the light which you felt envelope you as gently as water, then you have experienced something you may not be able to define.